goramartin/master-thesis/docs/papers/searching-ontologies/ontology-rank.md

   - special type of relation matching
     - is a, super-sub, part of, equivalent...
   - but we regard only is a hierarchy
-  - search for concepts matched by search terms and is a relation batched by is a relatoion between search terms
+  -  is a process to search for concepts matched by search terms and an IS-A relation matched by the IS-A relation between search terms
   - TAXO - taxonomy match measure
-    - looks for two classes matched by the search terms and that also have a is a relation ship
+    - looks for two classes matched by the search terms and that also have a "is a" relation ship

 ### Ranking